Let's square away the most interesting fact about the Swiss flag: it's the only national flag that's square instead of rectangular.

 Among the oldest traditions of Switzerland is flag tossing.
 Dating back to medieval times, this sport requires skilled athletes to master some 99 different twists and tosses - both with their right and left hands!

-A popular attraction during folk festivals, such as during the Jodlerfest Lachen pictured below, Fahnenschwingen is its own discipline, too.
+A popular attraction during folk festivals, such as during the Jodlerfest Lachen pictured below, Fahnenschwingen is a legitimate discipline.
 During three-minute battles, flag tossers compete against one another by showing off their most difficult whirls.

-The Swiss flag is associated with several positive values.
+The flag of Switzerland is associated with several positive values.

 Ask yourself: what feelings come up when you spot the Swiss flag?
 Traditionally, it stands for honor and fidelity.
 The Latin words Honor et Fidelitas were even a part of mercenary flags during the 18th century.

-I would argue that the Swiss flag is a symbol of neutrality, with Switzerland being the home base for countless non-profit organizations.
+I would argue that the Swiss flag symbolizes neutrality, with Switzerland being the home base for countless non-profit organizations.
 What values does the Swiss flag represent for you?

 If you believe the memes, Roger Federer is said to have cracked an epic joke about the Swiss flag.

-There was once a gigantic Swiss flag projected onto the Matterhorn.
+Arguably the largest Swiss flag ever was once projected onto the Matterhorn.

 On March 25, 2020, a Swiss artist projected a gigantic Swiss flag onto the iconic mountain.
 During the Corona pandemic, the nightly light installations of Gerry Hofstetter sent inspiration from Zermatt into the world.
 In case you were wondering, there is no hoisted Swiss flag on top of the Matterhorn...